xamidi/pmGenerator/README.md

            -s: search for schemas of the given formulas
            -w: search whole collections of schemas (i.e. enable multiple results per term) ; entails '-s'
            -p: search proofs (rather than conclusions) ; used only when '-n' and '-s' unspecified
-           -f: search terms are given by input file path (where a comma-separated string is stored), ignoring all CR, LF, and whitespace
+           -f: search terms are given by input file path (where a comma-separated string is stored), ignoring all CR, LF, whitespace, and lines starting with '%'
            -d: print debug information
       --extract [-t <limit or -1>] [-o <output file>] [-s] [-# <amount up to 35>] [-h <string>] [-f] [-d] Various options to extract information from proof files ; [Hint: Generate missing files with '--variate 1 -s'.]